-To comply with academic requirements set by the American Board of Funeral Service Education and the Pennsylvania Department of Education; and to provide all PIMS Distance Education students with a complete accredited funeral service education, all students who matriculate into the PIMS Distance Education program must have earned or must obtain proper course content in the subject fields of Business Math and Accounting.
+To comply with academic requirements set by the American Board of Funeral Service Education and the Pennsylvania Department of Education; and to provide all PIMS Online students with a complete accredited funeral service education, all students who matriculate into the PIMS Online program must earn a Business Math and Accounting prior to graduating PIMS.
+PIMS does not offer Business Math online but students can opt to take a 12 week Accounting course with PIMS to fulfill the co-requisite or these courses can be transferred in.

 FINANCIAL ACCOUNTING (ACC 110)